madibabaiasl/kinematics-robotic-arms-modern-approach/README.md

 By the end of the course, you and I will have put in enough reps that you’ll be able to:

 - Define key concepts in robotics, including degrees of freedom, orientation, and pose.
-- Apply forward, inverse, and velocity kinematics to model and analyze robotic manipulators.
+- Apply screw-theory-based forward, inverse, and velocity kinematics to model and analyze robotic manipulators.
 - Design and implement robotic motion tasks using simulation and real hardware under the Robot Operating System (ROS2).
 - Evaluate robotic performance using analytical and computational tools such as MATLAB, Python, and RoboDK.
 - Collaborate in multidisciplinary teams to plan, execute, and document robotics projects effectively.